ropensci-review-tools/ropensci-review-tools/docs/maintenance/ropensci-review-bot.md

 ## Debugging

-Error messages in response to package checks can be diagnosed by following the procedures described in [the "roreviewapi" maintenance page](/maintenance/roreviewapi).
+Error messages in response to package checks can be diagnosed by following the procedures described in [the "Debugging" page](/debugging/debugging).